 Filters are made from different materials, with disposable fiberglass filters being the most common.
 Polyester and pleated filters grab more dust but may limit your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might tempted to use a HEPA filter, remember that's like adding a MERV 16 filter in your heating and cooling system.
 It’s highly doubtful your unit was designed to work with level of resistance.
-If you’re worried about indoor air quality in Winnipeg, consider getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This product works alongside your comfort system.